robang74/redfishos/recovery/ramdisk/README.md

 However, on the long term it is reasonable that SailFish OS apps will be recompiled in a similar SDK but based on CentOS while some specific components in the recovery image like `busybox` and `dropbear` will be compiled statically linked against `musl` instead of `glibc`.
 Therefore, the binary libraries compatibility will be an issue that will affect a marginal number of applications.

+#### Why CentOS

+I made my selection among those distributions using the RPM format, like SailFish OS.
+Fedora and CentOS are the two most well-known candidates.
+In particular, Fedora 31 and CentOS 8 shown a kind of binary compatibility at the glibc library level.
+To upgrade the SFOS to an up-to-day distribution, it is required to step from Fedora 31 to 38 or from CentOS 8 to 9.
+This means that CentOS has a life spawn much longer, and therefore it is more suitable for a long-term business.

 ---

 ### Managing the display in recovery mode